-- 23. On the particular issue of prevention of terrorism, and in order to face this challenge, the Group calls for strengthening international responses, in accordance with national legislation inter-alia, through more effective implementation and application of the UNTOC, and all applicable international and regional counter-terrorism legal instruments, as well as the comprehensive, balanced and effective implementation of the UN Global Counter Terrorism Strategy.
-We strongly reaffirm that terrorism cannot and should not be associated with any religion, civilization, nationality or ethnicity, and reiterates that all efforts to counter it should be in line with international law. - 24.
-We recognize the positive role played by the intergovernmental working group to improve the governance and financial situation of the United Nations Office on Drugs and Crime (FINGOV) as an appropriate forum for a fruitful dialogue on UNODC's program development and implementation.
-In this regard, we commend the leadership of the Cochairs of the Working Group, Mr. Germán Calderón of Colombia and Mr. Ignacio Baylina of Spain. - 25.
+- 22. We recognize the positive role played by the intergovernmental working group to improve the governance and financial situation of the United Nations Office on Drugs and Crime (FINGOV) as an appropriate forum for a fruitful dialogue on UNODC's program development and implementation.
+We look forward for the achievement of the full potential of its current format. - 23.
 We reiterate that UNODC needs adequate and sustainable resources to allow it to effectively implement an increasingly complex mandate.
-Therefore, we urge all States to increase their unconditional contributions, specifically to the General Purpose Fund of UNODC. - 26.
-We welcome the efforts on the Staff composition of the United Nations Office on Drugs and Crime and other related matters and expresses concern that geographical representation from developing countries and gender balance, especially at the senior and policy-making levels, are still unpair and adversely affect the highest standards of efficiency, technical competence, and integrity of the UNODC. - 27.
+Therefore, we urge all States to increase their unconditional contributions, specifically to the General Purpose Fund of UNODC. - 24.
+We stress the need to reinforce efforts on the Staff composition of the United Nations Office on Drugs and Crime and other related matters and express concern that equitable geographical representation from developing countries and gender balance is still to be achieved, especially at the senior and policy-making levels, are still unpair and adversely affect the highest standards of efficiency, technical competence, and integrity of the UNODC. - 25.
 Therefore, we urge the Executive Director to intensify her efforts to ensure that adequate, and proper equitable geographical distribution and gender balance are fully incorporated, as principles, in the recruitment policy of UNODC, both at headquarters, and its Field Offices, particularly at the senior and policy-making levels and for professional posts requiring specific skills.